resturp/enumiteradapter/README.md

 ## Project status
 This is just an example.
-You can contact me if you want me to merge your MR
+You can contact me if you want me to merge your MR It is hosted on Github and Windesheim Gitlab